3disturbed/LODmyImage/README.md

 Welcome to **LODmyImage.js**, the ES6 JavaScript library that benchmarks your connection speed to decide if your device deserves the Mona Lisa or a pixelated potato.
 With LOD (Level of Detail) logic, it ensures only the right images are loaded—keeping your site speedy and your users happy.

+# Credits
+This module was inspired by a suggestion from Ali Garrido, who proposed creating a simple yet effective solution to dynamically control image sizes sent to the client based on an initial quick speed test.
+Their idea helped shape the approach used in this module, enabling more efficient and responsive image delivery.

+Thank you, Ali, for your valuable input and inspiration!

 ---

 ## Table of Contents 📚